thaorell/ec463-miniproject/README.md

 Contributors:

-Charles Thao: wrote script for vehicle counting using OpenCV and Python, collecting, testing and saving data to disk
+Charles Thao: wrote script for vehicle counting using OpenCV and Python, collected, tested and saved data to disk

-Mohammad Hashem:  connected Raspberry Pi, set up Raspbian OS and SSH access, connect Pi to the Internet
+Mohammad Hashem:  connected Raspberry Pi, set up Raspbian OS and SSH access, connected Pi to the Internet

 # Environment setup
 ## Clone this repo